Lance Armstrong Fast Facts

 July 16, 2015 - Despite being unwelcome, Armstrong makes his return to the Tour de France to take part in a charity ride one day prior to the official start of the competition.

-March 7, 2016 - US District Court Judge Christopher Cooper dismisses a portion of the government's $100 million lawsuit against Armstrong and his company Tailwind Sports.
-The judge opines that Armstrong's doping did not constitute a breach of contract, and therefore Armstrong is not obligated to pay back the millions of dollars in sponsorship money he received from the US Postal Service.

-June 20, 2016 - Starts a weekly podcast, The Forward, in which Armstrong interviews people from "sports, business, music, and more."
+June 20, 2016 - Starts a podcast, The Forward, in which he interviews people from "politics, entertainment, art, business, sport and more."
 The first guest is Tim League, CEO and founder of the Alamo Drafthouse.

-August 31, 2017 - Lawyers for Armstrong file a motion to continue the November trial date set for the $100 million civil lawsuit against him.
-The motion asks the judge to set a new trial date "no sooner than late spring 2018."
+April 19, 2018 - The US Department of Justice announces Armstrong has agreed to pay the United States $5 million to settle a lawsuit against him.
+The government accused Armstrong of fraud in 2013 after he admitted using performance-enhancing drugs while the US Postal Service was paying millions to sponsor his team.